arme-project/ARME-website/content/authors/Tom Goodman/_index.md

 bio: Tom is a postdoctoral researcher in the Institute for Digital Healthcare at the University of Warwick.

 interests:
-- Multi-pitch Estimation - Specifically non-ML approaches.
+- Multi-pitch Estimation - Specifically non-ML approaches
 - Mathematical Modelling
 - Algorithms
 - Intersections between Healthcare and Computer Science/Mathematics